 - Landesa has designed and piloted the innovative Community Resource Persons (CRP) model to help the state grant individual plots to landless families who live on and cultivate government land.
 Nearly 200,000 pattas have been distributed to formerly landless families.

-- Landesa has helped its government partners design, pilot, and establish the first Women’s Support Center in Ganjam District and scale the program to establish 23 more centers in that district.
+- Landesa has helped its government partners design, pilot, and establish the first Women’s Support Center in Ganjam District and scale the program to establish 76 total centers in four districts across the state.
 The Center aims to ensure that widows, abandoned, and other single women can access government services including opportunities to gain ownership of a small plot of land.

 Land Rights for Tribals